What is Sound Beat?

 Who is Sound Beat?

 Brett Barry is a voice-over performer whose long list of credits includes national television and radio commercials, promos, and audiobook narration.
 He is the owner of Silver Hollow Audio, an independent production company and audiobook publisher.
 Brett and his wife, Rebecca, live with their two daughters and Fibber, a small terrier of some sort in New York’s Catskill Mountains.
 In 2013 Brett graduated from the prestigious Newhouse School’s Television Radio and Film program.

 Jim O’Connor is the head writer and producer of Sound Beat, and has written professionally in many different capacities.
 He is an avid appreciator and player of music.
 His consuming love for both is tolerated daily by his wife Kelly.
-They live with their son Jed and his dog Otis in Syracuse, NY.
+They live with their two sons and dog Otis in Syracuse, NY.

 Rachel Fox von Swearingen is the librarian for music, dance and musical theater at Syracuse University.
 Rachel participates in the Sound Beat Class Partnership Project by introducing prospective faculty partners, coordinating library involvement, and assisting students with the research side of writing their Sound Beat episodes.
 When not at the library, Rachel enjoys attending concerts, communing with her three cats, and tromping through parks in Central New York with her partner Daegan.